 Is Lebanon worth spending your hard-earned money on?
 Absolutely!

-Hang onto this post for later – Pin it!
+Did you find this Lebanon itinerary handy?
+If so, hang onto this post for later – Pin it!